ANLY580/lectures/1-overview/.ipynb_checkpoints/1-overview-checkpoint.md

 <!-- #region {"slideshow": {"slide_type": "notes"}} -->
 Image credit: http://jalammar.github.io/illustrated-word2vec/

-In "Contextual word representations" (Noah Smith, 2019) goes further to talk about how we can represent words in a useful way from a computational perspective and to support downstream NLP tasks.
+"Contextual word representations" (Noah Smith, 2019) goes further to talk about how we can represent words in a useful way from a computational perspective and to support downstream NLP tasks.
 Intuitively, we'd like to be able to use surface attributes to relate similar word types, but we'd also relate those that have similar meanings or share other characteristics but are not similar orthographically.
 <!-- #endregion -->

 <!-- #region {"slideshow": {"slide_type": "slide"}} -->